 Please note: international students should refer to this page to get an indicative course cost.

-Semester 3: 6 weeks self-directed full time study (120 hours) with access for help from the Unit Coordinator by email or phone and 6 x 2 hours compulsory laboratory sessions held over two days requiring attendance at either the Hobart or Launceston campus.
+Semester 3: 6 weeks self-directed full time study (120 hours) with access for help from the Unit Coordinator by email or phone and 2 compulsory laboratory workshop days (14 hours in total)requiring attendance at either the Hobart or Launceston campus.

 |Timetable||View the lecture timetable | View the full unit timetable|

 |Required||Required readings will be listed in the unit outline prior to the start of classes.||Links||Booktopia textbook finder|

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.